munibinam/munibinam.github.io/_pages/about.md

 ## About

 I am an applied economist working in natural resource economics.
-My research uses econometric methods to study how natural resources—water, land, and agricultural systems—respond to economic and environmental pressures, with the goal of producing rigorous evidence that informs resource management and policy.
+My research uses econometric methods to study how natural resources respond to economic and environmental pressures, with the goal of producing rigorous evidence that informs resource management and policy.

 Through an interdisciplinary approach, my work connects economic science with environmental policy to develop tools that help communities and policymakers manage natural resources sustainably.